Smile-SA/gdpr-dump/docs/03-converters.md

 The context array contains the following data:

 - `row_data`: an array containing the value of each column of the table row
-- `processed`: an array containing the values of the row that were transformed by a converter
+- `processed_data`: an array containing the values of the row that were transformed by a converter

 Parameters: